 3. Lufthansa

 Among safe airlines for children, Lufthansa has made its mark.
 The service is mandatory for UMs between the ages of 5 and 11, and optional for children 12 and older.
-The airline ensures that all unaccompanied minors are escorted during layovers, and the flight crew is notified about the child’s status.
+The airline ensures that all the kids flying solo are escorted during layovers, and the flight crew is notified about the child’s status.

 4. JetBlue

 If you want to book cheap airlines for your unaccompanied minors, count on JetBlue.
-For children between the ages of 5 and 14, JetBlue requires them to be registered as unaccompanied minors unless they are traveling with an individual who is 14 or older.
+For children between the ages of 5 and 14, JetBlue requires them to be registered as UMNRs unless they are traveling with an individual who is 14 or older.
 There is a $150 fee for each direction of travel for every UMNR.
-Before your trip, you’ll need to complete the JetBlue UMNR Form and bring three copies with you to the airport.
+To ensure proper supervision, JetBlue allows only three unaccompanied minors on any single flight.

 5. Singapore Airlines